Ancientshi/MyOutcomes/README.md

-# MyOutcomes
+# My outcomes & works

-This responsitory make rocords of my previous outcomes
+This responsitory make rocords of my previous outcomes and works.

 ## Knowledge Graph